Fifth International Data for Policy Conference will take place virtually on September 15-17, 2020.

-- Presenting delegates must register by 31st of May, latest to secure their time slot in the main conference programme.
+- Presenting delegates must register by deadline specified, latest to secure their time slot in the main conference programme.
 Each delegate can register to present only one paper at the conference and if multiple papers are accepted from the same author, they should either invite co-authors to present additional papers or indicate their preferred paper for presentation at the conference.

 - Public registration to the conference is limited and places will be offered on a first-come-first-served basis.
 If the spaces are filled earlier, the registration will be closed before the deadline.
-Please note that access to the conference venues will not be permitted without advance registration.
+Please note that e-access to the conference will not be permitted without advance registration.

 - Registration fees are non-transferable and cancellations of registration with full refund are allowed until the registration deadline that applies to the delegate.
 Registration fees are non-refundable after deadlines.

-- Photography and video-recording will take place at conference venues to be used for post-conference publications and other related online/printed material to be produced by Data for Policy.
+- Photography and video-recording will take place during the conference to be used for post-conference publications and other related online/printed material to be produced by Data for Policy.
 Any reservations about this condition should be sent to email@example.com prior to the conference to avoid any disappointment in the future.

 - “I agree to Data for Policy processing personal data contained within the registration process, or other data which may be obtained from me or other people whilst I am applying for the conference.
 I agree to the processing of such data for any purpose connected with my attendance at the conference, or my health and safety whilst on event premises.”

-- The organisers reserve the right to change conference programme and venue details, and to cancel the conference in case of any unpredictable event.
+- The organisers reserve the right to change conference programme, and to cancel the conference in case of any unpredictable event.

 Programme Details will follow in the lead up to the conference.